📡 Signals

 Signal Context (Intent)

 Context describes why a signal was created.
-It's optional but provides valuable metadata for AI synthesis and pattern recognition.
+It's optional but provides valuable metadata for synthesis and pattern recognition.

 CAPTURE